-All staff members are required to sign a Declaration Form confirming that they are not disqualified from working in a schooling environment, as part of the application process.
-A disqualified person will not be permitted to continue working at the school, unless they apply for and are granted a waiver from Ofsted.
+All staff members are required to sign the Staff Disqualification Declaration Form confirming that they are not disqualified from working in a schooling environment.
+A disqualified person will not be permitted to continue working at the school unless they apply for and are granted a waiver from Ofsted.
 The school will provide support with this process.